xthesaintx/wgtgm-mini-player/README.md

+# NOTE
+This is no longer being hosted on GitHub and there is now a centralised issue tracking repo [here](https://github.com/xthesaintx/wgtngm/issues)

 # Mini Player

 Mini Player is a compact and intuitive audio player for Foundry VTT.
 It provides a streamlined interface to manage your playlists and tracks without taking up valuable screen space.
 Key features include: